XinFinOrg/BlockDegree/content/blockchain-advanced/04_what-is-proof-of-work.md

 It’s an issue that requires a lot of computational power to solve.

 There are a lot of them, for instance:
-* hash function , or how to find the input knowing the output.
+* hash function, or how to find the input knowing the output.
-* integer factorization , in other words, how to present a number as a multiplication of two other numbers.
+* integer factorization, in other words, how to present a number as a multiplication of two other numbers.
-* guided tour puzzle protocol .
+* guided tour puzzle protocol.
 If the server suspects a DoS attack, it requires a calculation of hash functions, for some nodes in a defined order.
 In this case, it’s a ‘how to find a chain of hash function values’ problem.

 The answer to the PoW problem or mathematical equation is called hash.